Zainal Abidin Syah: West New Guinea dispute

 The military Operation Trikora started in December 1961, and eventually led to a political solution whereby Indonesia annexed West New Guinea (1963).
-While the operation was going on, Zainal Abidin's term ended, and he was replaced as Governor by P. Pamuji in 1962.
-After his tenure, Zainal Abidin withdrew to Ambon where passed away on 4 July 1967 and was buried in the Taman Makam Pahlawan Kapahaha Ambon (Heroes' Graveyard of Kapahaha, Ambon).
-Although he left a son, Mahmud Raimadoya, no new sultan was appointed, as the Sultanate had been practically defunct since some years.
+While the operation was going on, Zainal Abidin's term ended, and he was replaced as governor by P. Pamuji in 1962.
+After his tenure, Zainal Abidin withdrew to Ambon, where hedied on 4 July 1967 and was buried in the Taman Makam Pahlawan Kapahaha Ambon (Heroes' Graveyard of Kapahaha, Ambon).
+Although he left a son, Mahmud Raimadoya, no new sultan was appointed, as the sultanate had been practically defunct since some years.
 With the law concerning local government in 1965, the traditional aristocrats in Maluku were no longer accorded a position in the formal government.
-Much later, his remains were moved to Tidore where he was reburied on 11 March 1986 at the Sonyine Salaka (Golden Yard) where the old palace had been situated.
+Much later, his remains were moved to Tidore, where he was reburied on 11 March 1986 at the Sonyine Salaka (Golden Yard) where the old palace had been situated.
 A titular Sultan, from another branch of the dynasty, was eventually chosen in 1999.

+Legacy

+In 2025, Zainal Abidin was declared a National Hero of Indonesia.